tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

 * Run the pipeline with your inputs
   `cromwell run <pipeline_name>.wdl --inputs <your_projects_name>_inputs.json`

+**To submit to slurm** Make sure that you give the pipeline enough memory to run, if the pipeline fails the first time you run it, look at the end of the slurm output file to determine whether you need to give it more time or more memory
+  * `sbatch -p compute -q batch -t 24:00:00 --mem=45GB -c 8 --wrap "cromwell run <pipeline_name>.wdl --inputs <your_projects_name>_inputs.json"`

 ## Filling in the json
 A generalized filled in example of each .json is below